Quodatum/basex-node/readme.md

 	basex@0.5.0 ./node_modules/basex
 ```

-Once BaseX is running, test it.
+Once BaseX is installed and the BaseX server is running, test it.

 ```bash
 	$ cd examples/